 You might be more restless or irritable than usual, and you’re likely going to have less energy and be more drowsy.
 More serious symptoms include muscle weakness, spasms, or cramps, seizures, and even a coma.

-If you experience any serious symptoms, you will want to call a medical professional immediately.
+Any of these serious symptoms warrant an immediate call to a medical professional.
 If it’s something less serious, you probably will be good just getting some more sodium into your system.

-If your sodium level is extremely low, it leads to rapid and dangerous swelling of the brain, which can cause death.
+Extremely low sodium levels can lead to rapid and dangerous swelling of the brain, which can cause death.

 While fatal hyponatremia is rare, it has occurred in long distance runners and military recruits.
 I knew someone who was training to join the military and who wanted to stay hydrated, but drank too much water, leading to low sodium levels and ultimately his death.